leytonoday/SkillMiner/README.md

 # SkillMiner

-This is project is used as a playground for experimenting with patterns from DDD and an implementation of Clean Architecture.
+This project is used as a playground for experimenting with patterns from DDD and an implementation of Clean Architecture.

 ## What Does it Do?